10 Best Burr Coffee Grinders

-Many coffee enthusiasts claim that the key to the perfect cup of coffee is the way your grind the beans.
+Many enthusiasts claim that the key to the perfect cup of coffee is the way your grind the beans.
 Grinding the beans right before brewing allows the fresh taste of the coffee to come through in each sip.
 Using beans that you ground hours or even days before will result in a dull and flat cup.

-Baratza wins the award for the top burr coffee grinder with its Encore Conical Burr Coffee Grinder with Bin.
+Baratza wins the award for the top burr coffee grinder with its Encore Conical Burr with Bin.
 The conical shape uses gravity to force the beans down and into the grinding base.
 Once ground, the beans fall into a bin that slides open like a drawer on the base of the grinder.

 With 40 different settings, the grinder produces the perfect beans for the perfect cup.
-The DC motor keeps the beans from overheating during the grind to keep your coffee from tasting bitter or burnt.
+The DC motor keeps the beans from overheating during the grind to keep your drink from tasting bitter or burnt.
 Its bean hopper can hold up to eight ounces of beans, while the ground bean bin can hold five full ounces of ground beans.

-With the right coffee maker and this Baratza Encore Conical Burr Coffee Grinder with Bin, you can now make delicious coffee without leaving your home kitchen.
+With the right coffee maker and this Baratza Encore Conical with Bin, you can now make delicious coffee without leaving your home kitchen.
 As one of the top home grinders, it comes with a calibrated grinder inside that will never shift out of place, which ensures that any beans you pour in the hopper will actually reach the grinder and eventually make it into a cup.

 Its conical shape allows gravity to slowly drop the beans into the grinder, which prevents beans from sticking to the sides or losing flavor before reaching the hopper.
 Each of the 40 grind settings available work for different types of coffee, including an espresso or cappuccino as well as a drip coffee.

 Bright white markings around the base of the hopper correspond with those settings, and choosing the one you want to use is as simple as twisting the top to select the proper size before turning the power knob on the side.

-For a more modern take on a burr coffee grinder, there is the Bodum Bistro Electric Burr Coffee Grinder, which features bright red buttons that add a playful touch to the otherwise solid black design.
-The Bistro is also available in different color and finish options that you can choose from to find one that more closely matches or works with your kitchen.
+For a more modern take on a burr coffee grinder, there is the Bodum Bistro Electric, which features bright red buttons that add a playful touch to the otherwise solid black design.
+The Bistro is also available in different color and finishes options that you can choose from to find one that more closely matches or works with your kitchen.

 This lets you store your favorite beans inside for fast and convenient grinding before brewing.
-That hopper comes off for routine cleaning and features bright while markings that let you choose between the 14 different fine and coarse grind settings.
+That hopper comes off for routine cleaning and features bright white markings that let you choose between the 14 different fine and coarse grind settings.

 A pre-set timer prevents beans from going to waste too.
 This timer, which looks like a large knob, sits directly in front of the hopper and allows you to set the number of cups you want to make.
 Once set, the grinder will grind only enough beans to make that exact number and not a single bean more.

 Located just beneath the grinder is a coffee catcher that catches any of the ground beans.
 Bodum used a type of glass that can withstand minor drops and is resistant to static.

-Its finest settings, which Secura calls ultra fine grind settings, reduce the beans down to a thin powder that will make one of the strongest espressos you ever enjoyed, but its more coarser settings break those beans down into larger chunks that you can use with a percolator or traditional coffee maker.
+Its finest settings, which Secura calls ultra fine grind settings, reduce the beans down to a thin powder that will make one of the strongest espressos you ever enjoyed, but its coarser settings break those beans down into larger chunks that you can use with a percolator or traditional coffee maker.
 The conical burr grinder that sits inside this machine extracts the maximum flavor from all the beans that you use.

 Once the grinder knows how many cups you want to make, it will carefully measure out the appropriate amount of beans and keep any remaining beans safely stored in the hopper.
 That hopper has a lid that preserves the beans and a clear design that lets you monitor the hopper and identify when you’re almost out of beans.

-That lid also acts like a shield to keep the beans stored inside when you grind and to keep the power of the grinder from forcing those beans out.
+That lid also acts as a shield to keep the beans stored inside when you grind and to keep the power of the grinder from forcing those beans out.
 When you need to clean the machine, you can remove the hopper and pull the internal grinder out.
 The hopper also features an automatic safety feature that keeps the grinder from operating when you remove the hopper.

 As a commercial-grade grinder, the CBG-018 uses heavier blades that slightly heat up when turned on to pull more flavor out of the beans.
 The bean hopper holds up to eight ounces of beans, and the ground coffee canister can hold four ounces.

-Though this DBM-8 is a burr mill, it operates more like those old-fashioned coffee mills that you used in the past.
+Though this DBM-8 is a burr mill, it operates more like those old-fashioned models that you used in the past.
 Instead of constantly turning a crank to grind your beans though, you can press a button and let this grinder take over.

-Twisting the bean hopper all the way to one side will produce ultra fine grinds that make a strong and powerful cup of espresso, but turning the hopper all the way to the opposite side will produce a much coarser grind that is best for use with stove-top coffee makers and drip machines.
+Twisting the bean hopper all the way to one side will produce ultrafine grinds that make a strong and powerful cup of espresso, but turning the hopper all the way to the opposite side will produce a much coarser grind that is best for use with stove-top coffee makers and drip machines.

 Its power cord tucks right inside and wraps around the grinder to save on space too.
 Also included is a glass canister that stores the ground beans and slides out of the grinder for adding to your coffee maker.

-Capresso has a good reputation in the coffee industry, and this Coffee Burr Grinder from the company is a good entry-level model for new grinders and coffee drinkers.
+Capresso has a good reputation in the coffee industry, and this model from the company is a good entry-level model for new grinders and coffee drinkers.
 Instead of requiring that you adjust the grind via a twist of the hopper, the burr grinder has a rotary knob on the side that turns.